cyberalexander/book-library/README.md

-# Books Library demo project
+# Book Library demo project

 This sample DEMO project is dedicated to show the basic abilities of spring & hibernate frameworks.